wikimedia/machinelearning-liftwing-inference-services/llm/nllb/NLLB_README.md

+# NLLB
+We are using the 600M parameter model available by facebook under a CC BY-NC 4.0 license.
+The original version of the model can be found on [Hugging Face](https://huggingface.co/facebook/nllb-200-distilled-600M).

 ### Running locally
-Let's say we want to run a LLM model server locally.
+Let's say we want to run nllb model server locally.
 First we need to create a virtual environment and install the dependencies:

 This can be done with:
 ```console